robotpony/Presto/README.md

 	/* GET apples/seeds/14421.json */
 	public function get_seeds(array(14421), /*…*/) { return array(); }

 Containers are just folders of APIs, which are mapped by specific `HTACCESS` rules.
-By default, all APIs are assumed to be at the API route or in containers.
-More specific rules can be added to improve performance, or just to specifically limit the responses your service gives.
+By default, all APIs are either in the API root folder, or in a container folder.
+More specific rules can be added to your `HTACCESS	` routes to improve performance, or just to specifically limit the responses your service gives.

 ## Errors and statuses